-Lung clearance index (LCI) has good clinimetric properties and an acceptable feasibility profile as a surrogate endpoint in Cystic Fibrosis (CF).
-Although most studies to date have been in children, increasing numbers of adults with CF also have normal spirometry.
-Further study of LCI as an endpoint in CF adults is required.
-Therefore, the purpose of this study was to determine the clinimetric properties of LCI over the complete age range of people with CF.
+Lung clearance index (LCI) has good clinimetric properties and an acceptable feasibility profile as a surrogate end point in cystic fibrosis (CF).
+Although most studies to date have been in children, increasing numbers of adults with CF also have normal spirometric findings.
+Further study of LCI as an end point in adults with CF is required.
+Therefore, the purpose of this study was to determine the clinimetric properties of LCI across the age range of people with CF.

-Clinically stable adults and children with CF and age matched healthy controls were recruited.
+Clinically stable adults and children with CF and age-matched healthy control subjects were recruited.

-LCI and spirometry data for 110 CF subjects and 61 controls were collected at a stable visit.
-CF Questionnaire-Revised (CFQ-R) was completed by 80/110 CF subjects.
-Fifty-six CF subjects completed a second stable visit.
-The LCI CV% was 4.1% in adults and 6.3% in children with CF. The coefficient of repeatability of LCI was 1.2 in adults and 1.3 in children.
-In both adults and children, LCI (AUCROC= 0.93 and 0.84) had greater combined sensitivity and specificity to discriminate between people with CF and controls compared to FEV1 (AUCROC = 0.88 and 0.60) and FEF25-75 (AUCROC = 0.87 and 0.68).
-LCI correlated significantly with the CFQ-R treatment burden in adults (r = –0.37; p<0.01) and children (r = –0.50; p<0.01).
-Washout tests were successful in 90% of CF subjects and were perceived as comfortable and easy to perform in both adults and children.
+LCI and spirometry data for 110 subjects with CF and 61 control subjects were collected at a stable visit.
+The CF Questionnaire-Revised (CFQ-R) was completed by 80 of 110 subjects with CF. Fifty-six subjects with CF completed a second stable visit.
+The LCI coefficient of variation percent was 4.1% in adults and 6.3% in children with CF. The coefficient of repeatability of LCI was 1.2 in adults and 1.3 in children.
+In both adults and children, LCI (area under the receiving operator characteristic curve [AUCROC] = 0.93 and 0.84, respectively) had greater combined sensitivity and specificity to discriminate between people with CF and control subjects when compared with FEV1 (AUCROC = 0.88 and 0.60, respectively) and forced expiratory flow at 25% to 75% of the curve (AUCROC = 0.87 and 0.68, respectively).
+LCI correlated significantly with the CFQ-R treatment burden in adults (r = –0.37; P < .01) and children (r = –0.50; P < .01).
+Washout tests were successful in 90% of subjects with CF and were perceived as comfortable and easy to perform in both adults and children.